cginternals/glbinding/README.md

 The after callbacks are useful, .e.g., for tracing, logging, or the obligatory error check.
 Available informations are extended by the return value.
 The unresolved callback provides information about the (unresolved) wrapped OpenGL function object.

-All callbacks are currently global (per thread, per context, and per function) but are intended to become local in the future.

 Example for error checking:
 ```c++